 Québec Bill to Prohibit Certain Shale Natural Gas Exploration and Production Activities

-On May 15, 2013, the Minister of Sustainable Development, Environment, Wildlife and Parks, Mr. Yves-François Blanchet, introduced Bill 37 in the Québec National Assembly in order to establish a moratorium on various activities related to shale natural gas exploration and production in the St. Lawrence lowlands.
+On May 15, 2013, the Minister of Sustainable Development, Environment, Wildlife and Parks, Mr. Yves-François Blanchet, introduced Bill 37 in the Québec National Assembly to establish a moratorium on various activities related to shale natural gas exploration and production in the St. Lawrence lowlands.

-Scope of moratorium
+Scope of Moratorium

 The proposed moratorium would remain in effect until new rules for hydrocarbon exploration and production are adopted or for a maximum period of five years.
 It would apply to all drilling, fracturing and injectivity testing activities related to exploration for or production of shale gas.
 These activities would thus be prohibited on the territory covered by Bill 37, subject to a maximum fine of $6,000,000 or a maximum term of imprisonment of three years.